 During each offering, an eligible employee may purchase shares under the Purchase Plan by authorizing payroll deductions of up to 10% of his cash compensation during the offering period.
 The maximum number of shares which may be purchased by any participating employee during any offering period is limited to 960 shares (as adjusted by the Compensation Committee from time to time).
 Unless the employee has previously withdrawn from the offering, his accumulated payroll deductions will be used to purchase common stock on the last business day of the period at a price equal to 85% of the fair market value of the common stock on the first or last day of the offering period, whichever is lower.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of common stock in any calendar year.
-At December 31, 1999, 82,654 shares of common stock had been issued under the Purchase Plan of which 61,926 were issued as of December 31, 1998.
+At December 31, 2000, 102,284 shares of common stock had been issued under the Purchase Plan of which 82,654 were issued as of December 31, 1999.

-11. Leases
+12. Leases

 In January 1996, the Company entered into a lease agreement with an unrelated third party for a new corporate office facility, which the Company occupied in February 1997.
 The lease agreement is for ten years, with an option for five additional years, and includes a rental acceleration at the end of the fifth and tenth years.
-The Company incurred lease rental expense related to this facility of \$1,227,000 in 1999 and 1998, and \$1,022,000 in 1997.
-Minimum lease payments for the next five years under the facility lease are \$1,227,000 per annum in 2000 and 2001, and \$1,354,000 per annum in 2002, 2003 and 2004.
+The Company incurred lease rental expense related to this facility of \$1,227,000 in 2000, 1999 and 1998.
+Minimum lease payments for the next five years under the facility lease are \$1,227,000 in 2001, and \$1,354,000 per annum in 2002 through 2005.